Only 30 lakh found MGNREGA - Mahatma Gandhi National Rural Employment Guarantee Act work

 Part of: GS-III- Economy (PT-MAINS-PERSONALITY TEST)

-More than a month after the countrywide lockdown owing to the coronavirus (COVID-19) pandemic, the Ministry of Home Affairs (MHA) issued guidelines to allow inter-State movement of stranded migrant workers, tourists, pilgrims, students and others.
+More than a month after the countrywide lockdown owing to the coronavirus (COVID-19) pandemic, the Ministry of Home Affairs (MHA) issued guidelines to allow inter-State movement of stranded migrant workers, and tourists, pilgrims, students and others.

 Important points

 The guidelines issued by the MHA on April 19 asserted that there would be no inter-State movement of labourers.
-Following U.P., States like Punjab, Odisha, West Bengal and Maharashtra were coordinating inter-State movement of migrant workers.
+Following U.P., States like Punjab, Odisha, West Bengal and Maharashtra were coordinating the inter-State movements of migrant workers.
 Bihar Chief Minister Nitish Kumar had requested the Centre to change its guidelines and allow students and workers living outside to return home.

 “All States and Union Territories [UTs] have been asked to designate nodal authorities and develop standard protocols for receiving and sending the stranded persons.
 The authorities shall also register the stranded persons within their States and UTs.
 In case, a group of stranded persons wish to move between one State to another State, the sending and receiving authorities may consult each other and mutually agree to the movement by road,” the MHA guidelines said.